The Weight of Glory · Chapter 10

 Marcus did.

-Marcus put down his phone.
+Marcus set the phone down.
 Looked at his hands.
 Warm.
 Wrapped in something he couldn't see and didn't own.

 On the couch, his father slept.